 Case Asc("0") To Asc("9") is the same as entering

 Case 48 to 57 since 48 to 57 are the corresponding ascii codes for the numbers 0 through 9.

 Macros that validate TextBox entries as numeric are ideal when creating something like a UserForm calculator.

-Now’s the time I ask/beg/plead you to subscribe to my free wellsrPRO VBA Training Program.
+Now’s the time I ask/beg/plead you to subscribe to my free wellsrPRO VBA Training Program using the form below.
 Once you subscribe, you’ll get access to a free copy of my Excel Add-In with tons of useful features and you’ll get monthly tutorials where I show you how to do some pretty cool stuff with VBA:)